22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 No Thanksgiving feast is complete without an impressive dessert spread.
 From pumpkin cheesecake to apple pie, these are the best Thanksgiving desserts and worth saving room for.

-With a cookie crust, silky chocolate pudding center and pillowy whipped cream topping, this pie is a chocolate lover’s dream.
+Calling all chocolate lovers — with a cookie crust, decadent chocolatey filling, and sweetened whipped cream on top, this truly is a chocolate lover’s dream.

 An easy and elegant alternative to pumpkin pie, this torte has a pecan crust, pumpkin pie filling and crunchy streusel topping.